-Pin(s) Signal Name Signal Requirements PWR 12V_PRIMARY Primary power rail from the power source subsystem used to power downstream loads & logic on peripheral subsystem 12V PRIMARY shall be sourced by +12V in ACRI Rower states from 12V_PRIMARY shall be sourced by +12V in ACPI Power states from ACPI-S5 and higher (i.e., in ACPI-S5 to ACPI-S0).
-PWR GND Ground return for 12V_PRIMARY and side-band signals SB1:4 PICPWRn_SB[1: 4] Sideband GPIOs for status, control, and inventory of peripheral subsystem; shall be connected to HPM FPGA with prescribed terminations for "Plug-N-Code" specific usages.
-For electrical requirements see section 8.11.1 , Table 3, and Figure 6 .
+Pin(s) Signal Name Signal Requirements PWR 12V_PRIMARY Implementation Note: The maximum allowed voltage drop from HPM ingress to HPM PICPWR egress connectors is dependent on system configurations, loading, and downstream load input requirements.
+Therefore, loading and maximum allowed voltage drop are expected to be defined in private and/or public HPM design specification(s) for system configurations supported per HPM design.
+Refer to Figure 6 for an example configuration showing voltage drop, measurement and set points.
+Primary power rail from the power source subsystem used to power downstream loads & logic on peripheral subsystem 12V_PRIMARY shall be sourced by +12V (not +12VStby) and powered in ACPI Power states from ACPI-S5 and higher (i.e., in ACPI-S5 to ACPI-S0).
+PWR GND Ground return for 12V_PRIMARY and side-band signals SB1:4 PICPWR n SB[4: 1] Sideband GPIOs for status, control, and inventory of peripheral subsystem; shall be connected to HPM FPGA with prescribed terminations for "Plug-N-Code" specific usages.
+For electrical requirements see section 9.10.1 , Table 3, and Figure 7 .
 The Plug-N-Code connectivity also enables the PESTI interface described in the M-PESTI specification.
 To maximize commonality between peripherals, it is recommended to use PICPWR_A/B_SB1 for PRES_N or PESTI functionality and use PICPWR_A/B_SB2 as active high power enable or for PWREN (power enable) functionality.
-SB[3:4] terminations and connections are optional and may be omitted if not used.
-SB5 PICPWRn_SCL See section 8.11.2 . for SMBus and I3C electrical requirements.
+PICPWR_A/B_SB[4:3] terminations and connections are optional and may be omitted if not used.
+SB5 PICPWRn_SCL See section 9.10.2. for SMBus and I3C electrical requirements.
 SB6 PICPWRn_SDA